Simple Senior Nutrition Tips

 If you’re one of the many people in the U.S. with a soda habit, set the goal of reducing how many sodas you drink.
 Keep other drinks you like around instead, like tea or carbonated water, so you have something to turn to when you want a drink other than water.

 It may not be easy, but this one change can make a significant difference to your health.

 Commit to drinking lots of water.

-You’ve probably heard the advice to drink plenty of water as often as you’ve heard the advice to eat healthy.
+You’ve probably heard the advice to drink plenty of water as often as you’ve heard the advice to eat healthily.
 It’s a basic need, but one that can be surprisingly hard to keep up with.

-Dehydration is a real concern for Seniors –the consequences for not refilling your glass at the tap often enough can be serious.
+Dehydration is a real concern for Seniors –the consequences of not refilling your glass at the tap often enough can be serious.
 This is a relatively easy problem to fix though.
 Make sure you keep a large glass or bottle of water nearby throughout the day.